The word ‘Institute’ originally meant:

 The restoration of national sovereignty to the United Kingdom by withdrawing from the European Union is a far Right action according to the definition I give above.
 It means that the UK is restoring the Sovereignty which existed before its accession to the European Project in 1973.
 Does that make it “extreme” ?
 It was after all a democratic vote on a straightforward choice – Remain or Leave the European Union.
 For many in the Centre and on the Left of politics, the result was an outrageous return to a repressive past.

 It was, however, a simple democratic choice to restore the power of national institutions against an ideologically based international bureaucracy.
 That it can be viewed as Far Right tells us something about the inherent weakness of the Right and Left model.
 After all, those voting Remain sought to maintain or conserve the Constitutional status quo !
 But that status quo reflected the triumph of Left wing ideas over Right wing concerns for national traditions, culture and identity.
-It demonstrates that the political Centre point of reference had moved significantly towards the Far Left; that the perception and practice of politics had shifted radically from the ideological centre point between Right and Left thinking.
+It demonstrates that the political Centre point of reference had moved significantly towards the Far Left; that the perception and practice of politics has shifted radically beyond the ideological dividing line between Right and Left thinking.

 Despite the fundamental question about where the Centre point belongs, the Right/Left model persists in general usage because it is grounded in historical fact.
 It remains a convenient shorthand for delineating two fundamentally distinct and persistent approaches to political understanding – two approaches which explain the ideas and associated mindsets which actually influence today’s political agenda.